YGGverse/Yo/README.md

 #### Logical

-SQL text dumps could be useful for public index distribution, but requires more computing resources
+SQL text dumps could be useful for public index distribution, but requires more computing resources.

 [Read more](https://manual.manticoresearch.com/Securing_and_compacting_a_table/Backup_and_restore#Backup-and-restore-with-mysqldump)

 #### Physical

-Better for infrastructure administration and includes original data binaries
+Better for infrastructure administration and includes original data binaries.

 [Read more](https://manual.manticoresearch.com/Securing_and_compacting_a_table/Backup_and_restore#Using-manticore-backup-command-line-tool)